gocloud1001/netsuite-authorize.net-connect/README.md

 - [**F**] SuiteCommerce will not work with this solution because it is not a Gateway Plugin  (*besides, you should use a decent webstore anyhow - not SuiteCommerce*)
 - [**F**] NetSuite POS will not work with this solution because it is not a Gateway Plugin  (*additionally, should you really be running a product that calls itself a POS?*)
 - [**D**] Customer Center "self pay" has not been tested end to end tested - it can work - but the Customer Center implementation in NetSuite itself is so poor - the user experience is horrific and not suggested
-- [**F**] The new(ish) "Pay Now" link functionality in NetSuite is not supported as that uses NetSuite Payment Instruments which is part of their Payment Gateway, which this is not part of
+- [**A**] (COMING SOON) "Pay Now" link functionality is coming soon (late 2024) allowing you to send an encrypted URL to your customers and let them pay their invoices without your intervention.
+This will allow them to use an existing payment method or enter a whole new method to store for future use!
-- [**F**] Hardware integration for swipes, dips or taps is not supported becasue NetSuite is a web based platform and that's just silly to expect
+- [**F**] Hardware integration for swipes, dips or taps is not supported because NetSuite is a web based platform and that's just silly to expect

 ## PRE-Installation
 There is a PDF in the codebase that offers additional information about prerequisite components needed in your NetSuite account to support the installation.
 To enable these you will need to navigate in your NetSuite account, while in the Administrator role, to Setup > Company > Enable Features >> SuiteCloud and enable the following:<br/>